interlegis/Arduino-Zabbix-Agent/README.md

 ## On the code:

+Set the IP address, the gateway and the MAC address to be used by the agent.

+Check how many sensors will be used and add them to the code if necessary.
+To do this:
+* Set a pin using `#define`.
+* Write a function to read the sensor if necessary.
+* Choose a letter to be used as a command for each sensor function.
+Make sure the letter is not used anywhere else!
+* On `parseCommand`, add the function to be executed when receiving the command defined on the step before.

-*Pins 10, 11, 12 and 13 cannot be used.
-They are used by the ethernet shield*.
+__*Pins 10, 11, 12 and 13 cannot be used.
+They are used by the ethernet shield*.__

 Pin 3 is the led.